jshanna/thingiverse-downloader/README.md

 - Models are organized in a category-based file structure
 - 3D rendering uses Trimesh and Plotly for high-quality visualization
 - The code follows modern Python practices with type hints and modular structure

+## AI-Generated Code

+This project was developed with the assistance of AI technology:

+- **AI Platform**: Codeium Cascade AI
+- **Development Date**: March 2025
+- **Features Enhanced by AI**:
+  - 3D model rendering using Trimesh
+  - User interface refinements
+  - Docker configuration
+  - Documentation

+While AI-assisted, all code has been reviewed for functionality, security, and performance.
+Contributions and improvements from the community are welcome.